Sagarbhar/Power-BI-Sales-Analysis-Report/README.md

 ## Objectives
 1) To analyze sales data for TechnoEdge company across different regions, countries, and product categories.

-2)To identify trends and patterns in sales data that can help improve business performance.
+2) To identify trends and patterns in sales data that can help improve business performance.

 3) To understand customer behavior and preferences based on their buying patterns.